 Regular taxis, buses, and share autorickshaws run between Tirupati Temple and Chandragiri.
 The best way to explore this heritage town is by touring before afternoon or as soon as you are done with Tirupati Darshan.

-Beautiful places of sightseeing
+Beautiful places of sightseeing in Chandragiri

 Tirupati Tourism has some really amazing and beautiful places where you can go enjoy sightseeing in your leisure time.
 Tirumala Hills is filled with amazing scenic attractions and is bestowed with an extraordinary amount of greenery, waterfalls and natural wonders.